grannycart/bibliography/Criticality.md

   comment={Probably at least 3 million people, and maybe as many as 35 million people, are descendants of the original ~100 that came over on the Mayflower (and the ~50 that survived the first winter in North America).},
   category={Criticality, genealogy, mayflower}
 }
+% See also this more technically in-depth explanation of how we are all related to pretty much everyone who lived 800 years ago: \url{https://theconversation.com/dna-says-youre-related-to-a-viking-a-medieval-german-jew-or-a-1700s-enslaved-african-what-a-genetic-match-really-means-222833} --- 19th century connections ARE useful, before that it gets squishy, and by somewhere in medieval times we are all related.

 @article{prestonwerner2010rdd,